Hearing: New York Workers’ Compensation Board

 Case Type: NY Workers’ Compensation Claim Petition

 Caption: Osman Erkan v.
 Glen Brandsema, LLC

 Decision: Claim Petition Denied

-By developing the critical facts, Laurie convinced the Administrative Law Judge that the claimant was an independent contractor and not our client’s employee and disallowed the petition.
+By developing the critical facts, PMT convinced the Administrative Law Judge that the claimant was an independent contractor and not our client’s employee and disallowed the petition.

 At PMT, we are always on your side because we search for the critical facts that will lead to a decision in our clients’ favor.
 Let us do that for you.

 Should you have any questions, please call our office at (914) 703-6300 or contact: